sundeepbassi/quizzy-movies/README.md

   - Whilst doing a validator check on Jshint for the script file there were 15 warnings reported back.

-  - Whilst watching a tutorial from Tiff in Tech she suggested to check on google when faults are reported in JSHint.
+  - Whilst watching a tutorial from Tiff in Tech, she suggested to check on google when faults are reported in JSHint.

-  - I followed the advice and copied the fault appearing in Jshint was const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+  - I followed the advice and copied the fault appearing in Jshint that was const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

   - When I googled this warning there was a response in stack overflow to put this at the top of a script file /*jshint esversion: 6 */.